astoilkov/p-signal/readme.md

 ## Why

 Over the few years working with async code has become more popular and thus more important.
 However, there isn't a good solution for canceling promises (see [Alternatives](#alternatives) section for explanation).
-A common pattern is for a task to be canceled or interrupted with the need to compute the latest value.  `p-signal` helps you with this new arising problem.
+For example, a very common pattern is for a user task to be canceled or interrupted with the need to compute the latest value.
+In this new async world `p-signal` can help.

 Also:
 - I've researched this topic for months.
 The solution looks simple, but it's a culmination of a lot of trial and error.